DennisTheodoreNedry/go-evil/README.md

 Customizing evil has never been so easy

-Take a look at the provided examples and the information found in the wikis.
+Take a look at the provided examples in the example folder and the information found in the wikis.

 ### Example code
 Basic example